cozy/cozy.github.io/src/tutorials/client-side-konnector/scrape-data.md

 There we have both wanted data, let's speak about the `sendToPilot`.

 As mentioned earlier, the `Pilot` _do not_ see what's happening in the `Worker`.
 It cannot access the page like the `Worker` does so it cannot find and manipulate the data by itself.
 It is a way for us to ensure that there is no communication between the website and your cozy.
-The `Pilot` is the only one who can save data into your cozy, but the `Worker` is the only one who could access these data.
-The only way to access any type of data manipulations in the `Pilot` is to pass the data from the `Worker` to the `Pilot`.
+The `Pilot` is the only one who can save data into your cozy, but the `Worker` is the only one who can access this data.
+The only way to access any type of data manipulation in the `Pilot` is to pass the data from the `Worker` to the `Pilot`.
 This is done with `sendToPilot`.

 This function will trigger a `storeFromWorker` function on the `Pilot` side and will save the data into the `store`.
 You will be able to access this data anywhere in the execution now, in the `Pilot` with `this.store` and in the `Worker` when passing the store as an argument of a function.

-To finished properly the `getUserDataFromWebsite` function, the stack is waiting for a `sourceAccountIdentifier` to get returned.
+To properly finish the `getUserDataFromWebsite` function, the stack is waiting for a `sourceAccountIdentifier` to get returned.

 If you found an email while scraping the user's data, it is usually what is used.
 If you don't end up with an email for some reason, you got to define at the beginning of the code a `DEFAULT_SOURCE_ACCOUNT_IDENTIFIER` with the vendor's name.

 ```javascript
 const DEFAULT_SOURCE_ACCOUNT_IDENTIFIER = "bookstoscrape"